multiscale-cosim/TVB-NEST/README.md

         * helper_function_zerlaut.py: function for ECOG sensors and for finding the normal of a face
         * wrapper_TVB.py: wrapper of TVB without MPI (use for launching TVB alone)
         * wrapper_TVB_mpi.py: wrapper of TVB using MPI for communication with the transformer
+    * utils.py: files for creating loggers for the different modules
 * tests: contains all the [test](#tests)
     * test_nest_file: (file for testing different configuration of NEST)
         * spike_detector_mpi.py: test spike detector with only MPI